 Bills, such as your rent, must usually be paid to the recipient's bank account.

 The policy for opening a bank account depends on the bank, so it's very hard to give exact steps for opening a bank account.
 We recommend that you contact the bank beforehand and inquire about the possibility of opening an account and asking what documents are needed.
 Banks in Finland are open Monday to Friday 9.30-16.15.

 Banks operating in Finland:

-Students coming to Haaga-Helia through the TFK exchange programme can open a Finnish bank account if necessary but also foreign bank account that accepts international payments is okay.
-If you wish to open a Finnish bank account we recommend you to visit the bank with your tutor and schedule an appointment with the bank in advance.
+Students coming to Haaga-Helia through the TFK exchange programme can open a Finnish bank account if necessary but also a foreign bank account that accepts international payments is okay.
+If you wish to open a Finnish bank account we recommend you visit the bank with your tutor and schedule an appointment with the bank in advance.